Associate | Established: 1971 | Associate since 2020

 SMO 3: International Standards on Auditing

-Within the scope of its mandate, CGI has demonstrated that it actively supports implementation of ISA through ongoing education and member engagement.
+Within the scope of its mandate, CGI has demonstrated sustained support for implementation of ISA and related assurance pronouncements through member education, awareness, and engagement with national regulatory developments.

 Current Status: Sustain